How To Overcome Trauma

 Yeah.

-Justin 39:46
+Justin Sunseri 39:46

-And that’s kind of what anxiety is, is that your body kind of wants to run away.
-And that can intensify and whatnot.
-Or if you like sitting I get, I get bored out of my mind and meetings.
-And I like play with a ball.
-So my body is mobilised, I’m not really in a safe and social state.
-But I’m also not like running out of the room.
-So there’s like a, there’s like a percentage or a ratio, or, you know, I mean, nobody would know.
-But I know in my body that I’m I want to get out of here.
-Really, I want to get out of here.
-I’m born on my Yeah.
-But I’m also not in a place to like socially engage and whatnot.
-So I’m just fidgeting, like when you pitch it was stuff, you’re kind of more mobilised, which means you’re a little bit down the down the polyvagal ladder, we call it, you’re a little bit down into your defensive state of wanting to run away.
-But you’re not really running away, you’re not in that cartoony version, where you’re getting up and running away.
+But I know that I want to get out of here.
+I want to get out of here.
+I was born on my Yeah.
+But I’m also not in a place to socially engage and whatnot.
+So I’m just fidgeting, like when you pitch it was stuff, you’re more mobilized, which means you’re a little bit down the polyvagal ladder, we call it, you’re a little bit down into your defensive state of wanting to run away.
+But you’re not running away; you’re not in that cartoony version where you’re getting up and running away.

 Bill 41:08

-Justin 41:56
+Justin Sunseri 41:56

 Bill 43:08